-The Compliance Committee has a documented Charter approved by the Board.
-The Managing Director, Company Secretary, the entity's Compliance Officer and Appointed Actuary are invited to the Compliance Committee meetings.
+The Risk Committee has a documented Charter approved by the Board.
+The Chairperson may not be the Chairperson of the Board.

+The Managing Director, Chief Risk Officer, Company Secretary, Assistant Company Secretary, Appointed Actuary and Senior Corporate Actuary are invited to the Risk Committee meetings.